jsmootiv/jsmootiv.github.io/about.md

 More recently, I founded the product studio [Octavius Labs](https://www.octaviuslabs.com) to help companies grow by rethinking their product and technology strategy.

-In my spare time these days I like to pilot airplanes, [read](https://www.goodreads.com/review/list/30750463-jimi-smoot?utf8=%E2%9C%93&utf8=%E2%9C%93&shelf=read&per_page=infinite), and hang around Los Angeles with my wife, sixteen-month-old daughter, and doggie son [Alejandro](http://www.instagram.com/jefecubano).
+In my spare time these days I like to pilot airplanes, [read](https://www.goodreads.com/review/list/30750463-jimi-smoot?utf8=%E2%9C%93&utf8=%E2%9C%93&shelf=read&per_page=infinite), and hang around Los Angeles with my wife, kids, and doggie son [Alejandro](http://www.instagram.com/jefecubano).

 Little known fact: During my time studying Marketing and Communications at the University of Nevada Las Vegas I worked as an Audio Engineer and Disc Jockey to pay the bills.
 I also somehow convinced the music school to give me a scholarship for Jazz Trombone and Marching Band.